How to install the Facebook Pixel with Google Tag Manager

 The first thing you’ll need to do is create your Pixel.
 This is super easy.

-Go into your Facebook Ads Manager account at https://www.facebook.com/ads/manager and expand the menu on the top left of the screen.
+Go to your Facebook Ads Manager account at https://www.facebook.com/ads/manager and expand the menu on the top left of the screen.
 Then click All tools, and under the Assets heading, click on Pixels.
 Simply click on Create a Pixel, give it a name and we’re off to the races!

 But how do we install the Facebook Pixel with Google Tag Manager?

 Once you have your Facebook Pixel set up, go back to the Pixels tab, click on your Pixel’s name and on the following screen, click Set Up in the top right-hand corner.
 If you’ve done this successfully, you should see the screen below.

 Simply select Use an integration or tag manager, selecting Google Tag Manager on the next screen.

 You’re then given two options.
-We suggest taking the the Quick Installation option.
+We suggest taking the Quick Installation option.
 Once you click this, you should see a pop-up window for you to sign into your Google Tag Manager account.
 If you’re already logged in from another session, it’ll do this for you.